ASD Alliphae: Colours and badge

 Alliphae's home colours are yellow and blue.
 The badge, which is derived from the town of Alife's Coat of Arms', depicts an elephant carrying a crenellated tower on its back whilst playing football.

 Stadio Marco Spinelli

 Stadio Marco Spinelli is a municipal stadium in Alife.
-It is the home venue of Prima Categoria Molise club Alife.
+It is the home venue of Eccellenza Molise club ASD Alliphae/ASD Alife.

 Nearby clubs

-Their closest rivals in terms of distance are Piedimonte Matese-based clubs Tre Pini Matese and F.W.P.
-Matese.
+Their closest rivals in terms of distance were Piedimonte Matese-based clubs Tre Pini Matese (defunct) and F.W.P.
+Matese (defunct).
 Alliphae also shares a rivalry with Caserta based outfit Casertana, which plays in Serie C (formerly Lega Pro).
 The distance between Alife and Piedimonte Matese is about 3.3 miles (5.5 km), whilst Caserta is approximately 24 miles (40 km) away.